Expansion of Same-sex marriage across the U.S.

 - #13: Delaware: Delaware also attained marriage equality in 2013-MAY by legislative action.

-- #15: Minnesota: Result: It also attained marriage equality in 2013-MAY by legislative action.
+- #15: Minnesota: Result: The state also attained marriage equality in 2013-MAY by legislative action.

 - #16: Hawaii: A federal court case was active.
 The Legislature resumed debate on a SSM bill in early 2014.
 A referendum was being discussed for 2014-NOV.
 Result: After a 23 year struggle by equality advocates, the Governor signed a SSM bill into law.
 Wedding licenses became available to same-sex couples starting on 2013-DEC-02.

 - #17: Michigan: A Constitutional ban was passed in 2004.
 There was some legislative activity.
 A federal court case had been filed.
 Result: Partial victory.
 After a favorable decision by a federal District Court, same-sex marriage licenses were available, but only for a day.
-That decision is now stayed, pending a ruling by the U.S. 6th Court of Appeals.
+That decision was stayed, pending a ruling by the U.S. 6th Court of Appeals.
+A three-judge panel in the Circuit Court ruled 2:1 in favor of the SSM ban.
+The case has been appealed to the U.S. Supreme Court.
+On 2015-JAN-09, the Justices of the court are scheduled to decide whether to hear the case.

 - #18: Oregon: A Constitutional ban was passed in 2004.
 There was some legislative activity.
-A federal court case was likely.
-Result: A District Court lawsuit was filed.
-The court's ruling legalized same-sex marriage in the state on 2014-MAY-19.
-The ruling was not appealed.
+A federal court case was filed.
+Result: A District Court ruling legalized same-sex marriage in the state on 2014-MAY-19.
+This ruling was not appealed.

 - #20: New Mexico: There was no state law or clause in the Constitution that bans SSM.
 Some legislative and court activity was underway.
 A referendum was possible.
 Result: The New Mexico Supreme Court legalized SSMs on 2013-DEC-19.

 - #21: Nevada: A Constitutional ban was passed in 2002.
 Some legislative activity was underway.
 A federal court case was filed.
-Current status: Plaintiffs lost at the District Court back in 2002-DEC.
-The lawsuit has been appealed to the 9th U.S. Circuit Court of Appeals.
+Plaintiffs lost at the District Court in 2002-DEC.
+The lawsuit was appealed to the 9th U.S. Circuit Court of Appeals who issued its ruling on 2014-OCT-07, legalizing SSM throughout the state..

 - #22: California: It attained marriage equality in 2013-JUN as a result of a U.S. Supreme Court ruling in Hollingsworth v.
 Perry which legalized same-sex marriage again.
 4

-Within a few months of the publishing of his article, SSM had already been legalized in new four states (DE, MN, RI, CA).
+Within a few months of the publishing of the first draft of this article in 2013-MAR, SSM had already been legalized in new four states (DE, MN, RI, CA).

 The following information sources were used to prepare and update the above